Translate a YouTube Video to English: Captions, Audio, and Files

 Under the Subtitles tab, you can:

-• Upload a file: Import an .SRT or .VTT subtitle file already translated into your target language.
+• Upload a file: Import an .SRT or .VTT subtitle file translated into your target language.

 • Type manually: Enter translations line by line alongside the original text.